What is Stacking?

 How to Stack

 Find a relatively low-level task in your day.
-Examples of a low-level task would be something that can be done while doing something else.
-Brushing your teeth, waiting for laundry to be completed. or waiting for something to be microwave/cooked.
+A low-level task would be something that can be done while doing something else.
+For instance, brushing your teeth, waiting for laundry to be completed. or waiting for something to be microwave/cooked.
 During these tasks, you can find a high-level task to couple with the low-level task.
 While brushing your teeth you can read.
 While waiting for laundry, you can work out.
 While waiting for something to be finished cooking you can get to those e-mails you wanted to send out.
 While putting your baby to sleep if you have one, you can go ahead and read.

 Different Low Level Tasks